 We thought about flying into one side and out of the other, but that got to be too complicated.
 Then we thought maybe we should do the Kona side this time and come back next year for the Hilo side.
 But you never know what might happen, and since we’d be on the island a full week, we thought we could probably fit everything in this time around.
 Why miss an opportunity?
 We opted to start and end in Kona, and spend three days road tripping our way around the island, including two nights in Hilo!

-Read next: How to Road Trip Hawaii’s Big Island
+Read next: How to Road Trip on the Island of Hawai’i

 4. Choose Your Flights

 This is the time to book your flights if you haven’t already.
 When we knew we wanted to fly in and out of the same airport and had a rough idea of where we’d be staying, we went for it!
 If you can avoid flying on Saturday and Sunday, you will avoid most honeymooners, so flights will possibly be less expensive, and you will have more seating options (as well as more chances to upgrade if that’s something you want to do).
 Try to be flexible to get the best price.

 5. Plan Your Route

 If you decided to keep to one side or the other, you will definitely not have to do so much planning.
 Enjoy your relaxation!
 But if you’ve decided to tackle a road trip, get ready to see some incredible sights!

 Insider Tip!
 My friend who lives on the island suggested that we go the south route from Kailu-Kona to Hilo first.
 That way we could be in Volcanoes National Park at sunset (year-round about 6:30 pm) to see the lava glowing in the park.
 When she and her family do take visitors to Volcanoes National Park for a day trip, they take the southern route, spend the day in the park until sunset, drive about 45 minute to an hour for dinner in Hilo, then take Saddle Road back to Kailua-Kona so they can stop at Mauna Kea for some star-gazing at night.